Perspective | A beloved Virginia mail carrier could become one of the first covid victims to get a building named for him

 For 25 years, Collazos worked for the U.S. Postal Service in Arlington and eventually bought a house on his route.
-The job took him to his neighbors’ homes and his personality often took him into their lives.
+The job took him to his neighbors’ homes, and his personality often took him into their lives.
 Now, those who knew him and others who never got the chance want to see him honored in the same way as some of the country’s greatest discoverers, thinkers and activists.
 They want to see his name on a building.

 If a Virginia lawmaker’s proposal goes forward, Collazos could become one of the first covid-19 victims in the country to have a building named after him.

 “He would be shocked,” his daughter Vanessa Collazos tells me on a recent afternoon.
 “He’d be like, ‘Why me?’
-He’d be so shocked honestly — and grateful.
+He’d be so shocked, honestly — and grateful.
 It really shows how much the community loves him.”

 She recalls growing up in Arlington and watching her father get up in the middle of meals because someone on his route called his phone to ask for help.
 One man used to call often, she says, and her dad always stopped to respond.